Lamar High School (Houston): Founding and early history

 In the 19th century Michael Louis Westheimer, a German immigrant who arrived in Houston in 1859, bought a 640 acre farm at an auction for $2.50 per acre.
 On his property Westheimer established a school for local children, including some of his relatives from Germany.
 The path to the school became "Westheimer's Road," now called Westheimer Road.

 The Houston Independent School District built and established Lamar on the former site of Westheimer's farm.
-Earlier the Southampton Civic Club attempted to persuade Houston ISD to build Lamar at a lot along Kirby and West Alabama; the attempt failed and Lamar was built across from River Oaks.
+Earlier the Southampton Civic Club attempted to persuade Houston ISD to build Lamar at a lot along Kirby Drive and West Alabama Ave.; the attempt failed and Lamar was built across from River Oaks Boulevard.

 Lamar officially opened in 1937 as "Southwest High School" along Westheimer Road before changing its name soon after.
 The opening relieved pressure on San Jacinto High School in what is now Midtown.
 When the school opened it had 1,310 students, mostly from Bellaire, West University Place, Montrose, Southampton, and Southgate.
 In 1938 10% of the students resided in River Oaks.

 William Broyles of the Texas Monthly wrote that in its pre-desegregation history Lamar was the public equivalent of an exclusive prep school and Houston's "society school".
 In that period Lamar was the designation of children of Houston's most prominent families who attended public high schools.
 Many students in the 1950s had referred to River Oaks Boulevard as the only street with a country club at both ends: one being the River Oaks Country Club, and the "other" was Lamar High School.
 Gregory Curtis of the Texas Monthly wrote that "Lamar has always had a reputation as a school of snobs" within Houston's public school system.

 Lamar grew rapidly to the point where Robert E. Lee High School (now Margaret Long Wisdom High School) was built in 1962 to relieve Lamar.
 After its opening, Lee became Lamar's primary athletic rival.